We love to travel.

 - The photo must be on matte or glossy photo paper with no holes, creases, or smudges

 - As for your expression, make it a neutral facial expression or a natural smile with both eyes open.

 - As for your clothes, just regular clothes with nothing else.
 No uniforms or camo, no hat, no headphones, and no jewelry if they hide your face.
 You can get a religious exemption for hat/head coverings.

-Photo places just make it really easy for you since the head size has to be within a certain size, but you can use any photo as long as you can get it on a white or off-white background.
-Then print it out on photo paper and you're set.
+If you go to a place that offers passport photos, they know the rules and make the process easy.
+Since the head size has to be certain dimensions of the photo, photo stores will make sure the rules are followed but you can take them yourself.
+You can use any photo as long as you can get it on a white or off-white background.
+Print it out on photo paper (glossy) and you’re set.

 The best deals will be at a membership warehouse but you will need to be a member to get it: